Blockchain-Learning-Group/dapp-fundamentals/course-content/2-intro-to-dapps-HS.rst

 .. note::
   - contracts/Token.sol has been provided.
   - Also one test file template has been provided in order to test the buy method was implemented correctly.

-- Open the Sublime text editor by clicking on the Sublime icon in the left dock.

-- From within Sublime open the folder, Click on File in the top left corner and select open in the menu.
-Select ``Desktop/blg/wallet-template`` to open, and we can get to coding!

 - Open the test file within Sublime, ``src/test/test_buy.js``